spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 When configuring the `consumer` application, we need to set the `input` binding destination (a Kafka topic).
 By default, the input binding used by Spring Cloud Stream will be `process-in-0` (so does the destination name if the application does not override it).
-We want to override these as in the above two applications.
+We want to override these to make the sink application work with the above two applications (source and processor).

 In `src/main/resources/application.properties`, you can add them: